ankaAR/bestiario5e/_creatures/demonic-boon-template.md

 ***Aura of Bloodthirst (Yeenoghu).*** If this creature isn't incapacitated, any creature with the Rampage trait can make its Gnashing Jaws attack as a bonus action while within 10 feet of this creature.

-***Spore Kissed (Zuggtmoy).*** This creature is immune to the charmed and frightened conditions.
+***Spore Kissed (Zuggtmoy).*** This creature is immune to the hechizado and asustado conditions.
 In addition, if it is reduced to 0 hit points, each creature within 10 feet of it takes poison damage equal to its number of Hit Dice.

 ***Fiery Soul (Balor).*** This creature has resistance to fire damage.
 When it dies, it explodes; each creature within 10 feet of it takes fire damage equal to its number of Hit Dice.